moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Name: Identifies the track name as defined in ({{track-name}}).

 * DeliveryPreference: The subscriber's preference to indicate its readiness to accept the published media.
-A DeliverPreference value of `Park (0x0)`  specifies media delivery MUST be paused by the publisher.
+A DeliverPreference value of `Freeze (0x0)`  specifies media delivery MUST be paused by the publisher.
 A DeliverPreference value of `Ready (0x1)` specifies that the publisher MUST start delivering the objects for the track indicated by the `SUBSCRIBE` as and when they are available.
 A subscriber can update the DeliveryPreference for a track at any point by issuing a new `SUBSCRIBE` message with `Subscribe ID` matching the original `SUBSCRIBE` message.